An essential part to clearing your acne is finding skincare that works for you.

 If you are buying online, there is no one to offer you advice or help with the transaction; which is why internet shopping is so much cheaper.
 But without professional help, we can either buy too much or too little or the wrong thing entirely; which inevitably leads to no results and more shopping!

 Buying online does have it’s place, as long as you have done your research and know you are buying from a reputable source as some brands have a lot of trouble with brand imitation.

 You may have several things that you would like to change.
 But for now, concentrate on the one that zaps the most of your confidence.

 There are many factors to consider when trying to pin point the cause of your problem skin.
 Lack of sleep, hormonal imbalance, diet, water intake, environment and sun exposure are a few to look at before changing your whole skincare routine.

 Does your current skincare target this problem?

 How long have you been using your current skincare?
-Have you been using it morning and evening as directed or have you been applying it every now and then?
+Have you been using it morning and evening as directed or have you been applying it just when you remember?
 To get the results advertised you must use the product as recommended by the manufacturer.

 Have your current cosmetics expired?

 All cosmetics have an expiry date or use before six, twelve or eighteen months after opening.
 Check the labels.
 If they smell bad, they have probably expired and it will be very unlikely you will get the promised result.

 Are you storing your skincare properly?